-KEK (High Energy Accelerator Research TRIAC Organization) (Tokai Radioactive Accelerator Complex) was a radioactive isotope accelerator which can provide beams of uranium fission fragments with the maximum energy of 1.1 MeV/nucleon produced by protons of 30 MeV and 1 μA (30 W in beam power, actually deposited in the production target) from the JAEA Tandem Accelerator.
-Because of the critical limitations in the reaccelerated energy and intensity of available RIBs (Radioactive ion beams), TRIAC considered an upgrade program seriously, but it was canceled.
-Finally the complex had been closed at the end of 2010, and it was transferred to KAERI (Korea Atomic Energy Research Institute) after being disassembled to promote a new availability in Korea.
+KEK (High Energy Accelerator Research Organization) TRIAC (Tokai Radioactive Ion Accelerator Complex) was a radioactive isotope accelerator that can provide beams of uranium fission fragments with a maximum energy of 1.1 MeV/nucleon produced by protons of 30 MeV and 1 μA (30 W in beam power, actually deposited in the production target) from the JAEA Tandem Accelerator.
+Because of the critical limitations in the reaccelerated energy and intensity of available RIBs (Radioactive ion beams), TRIAC seriously considered an upgrade program, but it was canceled.
+Finally the complex was closed at the end of 2010, and it was transferred to KAERI (Korea Atomic Energy Research Institute) after being disassembled to promote new availability in Korea.

 KAERI staff named the facility DIAC (Daejeon Ion Accelerator Complex).
-DIAC team has a plan to reassemble this device as a stable ion beam accelerator with a minimized change for the low energy beam line including the ion source and he target system.
-The new stable ion accelerator will be used not only for the basic research but also for the application of heavy ion beams.
+The DIAC team has a plan to reassemble this device as a stable ion beam accelerator with a minimized change for the low energy beam line including the ion source and the target system.
+The new stable ion accelerator will be used not only for basic research but also for the application of heavy ion beams.

-Up to recently, many of the power supply, the cooling water supply, vacuum system have been installed for the performance evaluation of the DIAC.
+Until recently, most of power supply, the cooling water supply and vacuum pump systems have been installed for a performance evaluation of the DIAC.
 The experimental results of the plasma generation in the ECR ion source are presented.